-- Legal fees related to any hearing that may arise are not budgeted and will be funded through working capital reserves.
-Costs related to hearing officers and procedures will be funded by NERC. - WECC will continue to support development, design, testing, training, and implementation of ERO Enterprise-wide maintenance and enhancement of the risk-based CMEP practices and tools.
-Specifically, WECC staff resources will be allocated to these activities for the ERO Enterprise Align tool, and the Secure Evidence Locker (SEL). - Increased outreach, training, travel, and monitoring and enforcement are anticipated to help enhance registered entity programs as new or modified Reliability Standards that tackle changing risks in the Western Interconnection are developed. - Maintenance and license fees for software tools (e.g., Box) increased due to contract pricing escalations. - Targeted outreach is performed on key reliability and security risks through monthly webinars, biannual workshops, and supporting ERO Enterprise wide data collection efforts, analysis efforts. - Five FTEs are added in Compliance Monitoring and Enforcement and Organization Registration and Certification in response to different and new types of work, to build improved depth and breadth of skillsets, to address enforcement inventory, and in response to the downstream increase of all related work from new registrants.
+- WECC will continue to support development, design, testing, training, and implementation of ERO Enterprise-wide maintenance and enhancement of the risk-based CMEP practices and tools.
+Specifically, WECC staff resources will be allocated to these activities for the ERO Enterprise Align tool, and the Secure Evidence Locker (SEL). - Increased outreach, training, travel, and monitoring and enforcement are anticipated to help enhance registered entity programs as new or modified Reliability Standards that tackle changing risks in the Western Interconnection are developed. - Maintenance and license fees for software tools (e.g., Box) increased due to contract pricing escalations. - Targeted outreach is performed on key reliability and security risks through monthly webinars, biannual workshops, and supporting ERO Enterprise wide data collection efforts, analysis efforts. - Two FTEs are added in Compliance Monitoring and Enforcement and Organization Registration and Certification in response to different and new types of work, to build improved depth and breadth of skillsets, to address enforcement inventory, and in response to the downstream increase of all related work from new registrants.

 - Enhance CMEP oversight strategies focused on a holistic approach to enhance the efficiency and effectiveness of the ERO Enterprise Risk-Based Framework and enhance oversight planning processes and provide a targeted approach for monitoring and outreach. - Continue to enhance and improve processing times to reduce backlog and inventory statistics. - Work with the ERO Enterprise and industry on development and deployment of effective internal controls and internal controls programs to monitor, detect, correct, and report to prevent deficiencies in compliance, reliability, and security. - Continuously improve program processes and tools to adapt to changes in the industry. - Deliver quantitative and qualitative results for Corporate Scorecard items and develop methods and metrics for ongoing evaluation of effectiveness and efficiency. - Consult with the international compliance enforcement authorities to determine which elements of the risk based CMEP could provide value and should be incorporated in the respective programs for international entities.
-Currently, WECC does not conduct IRAs for international entities. - Process BES Exception Requests and participate in NERC-led Review Panels. - Provide continued outreach and training on the Align tool for staff and Registered Entities.
+Currently, WECC does not conduct IRAs for international entities. - Process BES Exception Requests and participate in NERC-led Review Panels. - Provide continued outreach and training on the Align tool for staff and Registered Entities. - Participate in ERO Enterprise collaboration groups to continue to build effective relationships and ensure ORCP and CMEP consistency, where applicable and appropriate, across Regional Entities. - Increase scheduled monitoring activities (e.g., spot-checks, self-certifications with supporting evidence, investigations, compliance assessments, and complaint evaluations) based on emerging BPS risk.

-- Participate in ERO Enterprise collaboration groups to continue to build effective relationships and ensure ORCP and CMEP consistency, where applicable and appropriate, across Regional Entities. - Increase scheduled monitoring activities (e.g., spot-checks, self-certifications with supporting evidence, investigations, compliance assessments, and complaint evaluations) based on emerging BPS risk. - Work strategically to enhance and improve tools and techniques to identify, understand, and quantify risk to the BPS sooner in the processing timeline, and use that information to craft more robust and comprehensive mitigation strategies.
+Work strategically to enhance and improve tools and techniques to identify, understand, and quantify risk to the BPS sooner in the processing timeline, and use that information to craft more robust and comprehensive mitigation strategies.